Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 ## Hardware
 You need to have one of the following:
 -	**Azure Stack Edge**
+-   Please ensure that you have compute configured and you can run [GPU getting started module here](https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-gpu-deploy-sample-module-marketplace)

 or
 - **Simulated Azure IoT Edge device** (such as a PC): Set up Azure IoT Edge [instructions on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) and use the amd64 tags.
 A test x64 deployment manifest is already available.
      * For runing on CPU : A x64 ubuntu machine with docker + Azure Iot edge working